-- Aggregate the needs of similar public entities to create economies of scale that reduce costs and increase benefits beyond those any one member can realize on its own. - Collect a sufficient amount from members to pay for reinsurance, claims and expenses. - Increase net position that allows OPEEP to retain a level of self-insurance at some future date as surplus builds and the cost of reinsurance increases.
+- Aggregate the needs of similar public entities to create economies of scale that reduce costs and increase benefits beyond those any one member can realize on its own. - Collect a sufficient amount from members to pay for reinsurance, claims and expenses. - Increase net position that allows OPEEP to achieve a level of self-insurance as surplus builds and the cost of reinsurance increases.
 Surplus net position also provides pricing stability and assurance that coverage will exist well into the future through reinsurance and risk retention.